 “Helping people understand the importance of privacy in technology, along with enabling privacy through technology, is a core part of Least Authority’s mission,” says Least Authority’s CEO Liz Steininger.

 “By supporting projects like Privy To, we can reach new audiences and encourage them to think critically about the impact of technology on individual and collective privacy.
 We want to help spark conversations around privacy and inspire people to consider the various definitions and components of this fundamental human right as they interact with technologies, both new and old.”

 Privy To is an inaugural project by the Assembly of Privacy Doxographers, a collective of makers, artists and producers, including Michelle Leddon, Julia Scott-Stevenson, and Least Authority’s Liz Steininger.

 In Assembly, they seek to create innovative immersive works aimed at reimagining privacy and reconsidering what it means, “This project is part of an effort to offer a more holistic view of privacy.
-It’s about bringing the long history of the development of the concept of privacy with us into the future.” says Leddon.
+It’s about bringing the long history of the development of the concept of privacy with us into the future.” says Privy To’s Creative Director Leddon.

-Artist, technologist and composer Jason J. Snell has joined the assembly in this first cycle and turns his work, compositions and technologies to the task of examining concepts in privacy rights.
+Artist, technologist and composer Jason J. Snell has joined the assembly in this first cycle where his work, compositions and technologies have been turned to the task of examining concepts in privacy rights.
 In his work, Snell uses an EEC (electroencephalogram) headband to, “compose music directly with his mind; a type of ’electro-psychedelic’ that reveals the psyche through sound.”